-A detailed calendar, including field trips, is available on the USAC website: http://usac.unr.edu/study-abroad-programs/ghana/accra/calendars
+A detailed calendar, including field trips, is available on the USAC website: http://usac.unr.edu/study-abroad- programs/ghana/accra/calendars

-Please do not book your ticket until the dates are confirmed by USAC.
+\Please do not book your ticket until the dates are confirmed by USAC.
 Although dates are typically finalized when the optional group flight is announced, you should buy a changeable ticket as USAC reserves the right to change dates if necessary.
-Also, strikes at the University of Ghana, which are not uncommon, can change the regular university calendar.